1. For what liver diseases is the FibroScan® useful?

 4. What is the difference between a FibroScan® and liver imaging (radiology) procedures like ultrasound, CT, or MRI?

 A liver ultrasound uses sound waves to produce a visual image of the liver, like a blurry photograph.
 Similarly, CT and MRI produce images of the liver, albeit based on different technologies.
 None of these imaging (radiology) procedures provide information about the severity of liver scarring except in very extreme circumstances (i.e. advanced cirrhosis).
 Unlike the radiology procedures described above, the FibroScan® does not take an image of the liver, and therefore, can not identify findings such as liver cancer, gallstones, or bile duct problems.
-However, unlike these procedures, FibroScan® measures liver stiffness and is much more sensitive than ultrasound for identifying less severe scarring (i.e. mild fibrosis).
-In other words, the greater sensitivity of the FibroScan® allows one to identify liver scarring at an earlier stage than ultrasound, and therefore start appropriate treatment before the disease is too advanced.
-With respect to fatty liver, the FibroScan® is also more sensitive than routine liver ultrasound and has the advantage of being able to quantify or grade the severity of fatty infiltration.
+However, unlike these procedures, FibroScan® measures liver stiffness and is much more sensitive for identifying scarring (i.e., fibrosis).
+In other words, the greater sensitivity of the FibroScan® allows one to identify liver scarring at an earlier stage than these imaging procedures, and therefore, start appropriate treatment before the disease is too advanced.
+With respect to fatty liver, the FibroScan® is also more sensitive than the abdominal imaging procedures described above and has the advantage of being able to quantify or grade the severity of fatty infiltration.

 5. Are there alternatives to the FibroScan®?

 The FibroScan® is typically performed as an alternative to liver biopsy.
 Liver biopsy is an invasive procedure that involves passing a needle through the skin into the liver to take a small piece for examination under the microscope.
 Due to its invasiveness, biopsy may cause complications including pain (seen in 1 in 5 patients), bleeding (1 in 1,000 patients), and/or death (1 in 10,000 patients).
 On the contrary, the FibroScan® is entirely non-invasive, and therefore, has no complications.
 Liver biopsy also requires a patient to miss a day of work whereas a FibroScan® appointment takes only 15 minutes.
 Lastly, biopsies sample only 1/50,000th of the liver, whereas the FibroScan® samples 1/500th of the liver (a 100-fold difference).
 Therefore, the FibroScan® may give more accurately assess liver health.
 The other major alternatives to the FibroScan® are blood tests such as the FibroTest/FibroSure®.
 Although the costs of these tests are similar, the FibroTest® is not widely available in Canada and has a significant delay (4 to 6 weeks) before results are obtained.
 On the contrary, FibroScan® results are available immediately.
-As mentioned above, standard imaging tests such as ultrasound, CT, and MRI provide images of the liver (which FibroScan® does not), but these tests do not give an accurate assessment of the stage of liver damage except in very severe cases when it's generally too late to intervene.
+As mentioned above, liver imaging (radiology) tests such as ultrasound, CT, and MRI provide images of the liver (which FibroScan® does not), but these tests do not give an accurate assessment of the stage of liver damage except in very severe cases when it's generally too late to intervene.

 6. Are there any patients who can not have a FibroScan®?